News & Event

-FREDERICK, MD – May 25, 2018: A grant from The Frederick County Business Roundtable for Education Fund, one of more than 690 funds managed by The Community Foundation of Frederick County, is providing partial funding to the Youth Apprenticeship Maryland program in Frederick County.
+FREDERICK, MD – April 18, 2019: A grant from The Frederick County Business Roundtable for Education Fund, one of more than 700 funds managed by The Community Foundation of Frederick County, is providing partial funding to the Youth Apprenticeship Maryland program in Frederick County.
 The grant was supported with a $15,000 gift to the fund from FirstEnergy Foundation.
-The fund is one of more than 690 funds managed by The Community Foundation of Frederick County.

 View All Press Releases | View All Announcements